CiscoDevNet/roomdevices-macros-samples/Web App with Cache Management/README.md

 # Cisco Room Devices Macros - Create Web App with Authentication Controls
-This macro allows the creation of local web apps on a device that, when exited, prompt the user to clear their login information.
-This is useful for apps like whiteboarding where confidential or personal user information remains accessible.
+This macro triggers all web apps to, upon exit, prompt the user to clear their login information.
+This is useful for running apps like whiteboarding in shared devices when logins are stored in the cache.

 ## Requirements
 1. A Cisco Webex Board or Desk device